 Heritage Grants and Tax Refund Programs

 We created a Heritage Incentive Program for properties in Kingston designated under the Ontario Heritage Act.
 This overall program consists of two connected programs to help eligible property owners in Kingston.
+The Heritage Grant Bylaw assists owners of Heritage properties with the cost of undertaking approved conservation or restoration projects.

 Heritage Property Grant program

-A grant application may be associated with:
+A grant application must be associated with:

 Heritage Property Tax Refund program